MONICA-Project/HLDFAD_SourceCode/README.md

 ## Simulators

 Complete execution of such application mainly depends on presence of input messsages.
 Therefore, it is required to activate input messages from the field (real data) or through simulators.
 There are two simulator already available to test solution:

-    - **Wristband Generator**: Java gradle application that emulates Wristband Gateway (it requires SCRAL and LinkSmart), see  [Wristband Localization Simulator]|(https://github.com/MONICA-Project/WristbandLocationSimulators/blob/master/README.md)
+- **Wristband Generator**: Java gradle application that emulates Wristband Gateway (it requires SCRAL and LinkSmart), see  [Wristband Localization Simulator](https://github.com/MONICA-Project/WristbandLocationSimulators/blob/master/README.md)
-    - **Wristband Complete Generator**: Docker-compose emulator that replace Wristbands, Wristband Gateway, SCRAL and LinkSmart (HLDFAD can connect to it directly)
+- **Wristband Complete Generator**: Docker-compose emulator that replace Wristbands, Wristband Gateway, SCRAL and LinkSmart (HLDFAD can connect to it directly) [Wristband Complete Docker Repo](https://github.com/MONICA-Project/WristbandGwMqttEmulator)

 ## Contributing
 Contributions are welcome.